 AP Highlight in History: On Sept.
 5, 1972, Palestinian terrorists attacked the Israeli Olympic team at the summer games in Munich; 11 Israeli athletes and coaches, five terrorists and a police officer were killed.

 On this date in:

-Britain declared war on Germany while the United States proclaimed its neutrality in World War I.
+The United States proclaimed its neutrality in World War II.

 "On the Road" by Jack Kerouac, the defining novel of the Beat Generation, was published.

 "Doctor Zhivago" by Russian author Boris Pasternak was published in the United States.

 President Gerald R. Ford escaped an attempt on his life in Sacramento, Calif., by Lynette "Squeaky" Fromme, a follower of Charles Manson.

 Nobel Peace Prize winner Mother Teresa died in Calcutta, India, at age 87.

 President George W. Bush nominated John Roberts to be chief justice.